Skip to the content.

 Consumer Context

-The consumer can implement the IConsumerWithContext interface to access native Amazon SQS messages:
+The consumer can get the IConsumerContext interface injected to access native Amazon SQS messages:

 {